jacbop/mbot/README.md

 # mbot
-MBot Code
+MBot Developers Test Harness

 # Dev Environment
-I use code blocks build a test harness that I can develop programs in and run easily from the mBlock IDE.
+I use code blocks to build a test harness that I can develop programs in and run easily from within the mBlock IDE as well as upload to Arduino.

 Checkout demo video on youtube